mrclrchtr/rimworld-duty-tally/README.md

 It's just UI customization.

 **Q: How is the workload score calculated?**
-A: By default, it uses a weighted sum based on task priority (P1=4, P2=3, P3=2, P4=1).
-You can switch to a simple count of assigned tasks in the Mod Settings.
+A: By default, it uses a weighted sum based on task priority, configurable via the 'Max priority for weighting' setting (default is 4, resulting in P1=3, P2=2, P3=1, P4=1).
+The weight is calculated as `Max(1, MaxPrioritySetting - Priority)`.
+You can switch to a simple count of assigned tasks or adjust the weighting range in the Mod Settings.

 **Q: Why is the number not correct?**
 A: By default, the mod counts all work types, including those not normally visible in the work tab (like 'Finish Off' from the 'Allow Tool' mod).
 You can change this behavior in the mod settings by enabling the "Ignore invisible work types" option.